 There is a difference between gelatin and the gulaman bars that we find in the local markets.
 Gelatin is an animal product.
 More precisely, it comes from the collagen in animal skin and bones.
 What we know as gulaman is agar-agar which is comes from seaweeds.
 So, gelatin is an animal protein while agar-agar is a vegetable gelatin that is 80% fiber.
 In cooking, gelatin and agar-agar will give you similar (but not exactly the same) results.

-Buko pandan dessert is traditionally made using agar-agar but you can also use boxed pandan-flavored gelatin, or colorless unflavored gelatin plus pandan water1, sugar (to taste) and a little green food coloring.
+Buko pandan dessert is traditionally made using agar-agar but you can also use boxed pandan-flavored gelatin, or colorless unflavored gelatin plus pandan water and sugar (to taste).

 When buying buko (coconut), tell the vendor you want “eating” coconut, meaning soft meat in contradistinction with tough coconut meat meant for grating and squeezing the milk out.